-- If you are able to do it, exchange driver’s license information, registration and insurance information with the other driver.
+- If you are able to do it, exchange driver’s license information, registration, and insurance information with the other driver.

-- Wait for police to arrive.
+- Wait for the police to arrive.
 If your car is blocking traffic or poses a hazard, try to leave it right where it sits until the police arrive.
 If you have to move it to a safer location, make sure you first video the position of the cars as they rested before you moved them.

 - In a hit-and-run, be sure to immediately notify law enforcement and share as much detail as possible.
 You will need a police report to file an uninsured motorist claim.

-- Do not refuse medical attention by EMTs at the scene or assume that you will just visit your own doctor the next day.
+- Do not refuse medical attention from EMTs at the scene or assume that you will just visit your own doctor the next day.
 Your declining medical care at this time can be used against you by a defendant’s insurer who will argue that your injuries were minor or that you fabricated them later.

 - Photograph your visible injuries.